bifurcationkit/BifurcationKit.jl/docs/src/codim2Continuation.md

 # Fold / Hopf Continuation

-For this to work, it is important to have an analytical expression for the jacobian.
+For this to work best, it is necessary to have an analytical expression for the jacobian.
 See the tutorial [Temperature model (simplest example for equilibria)](@ref) for more details.

 ## Fold continuation